-Neighborhood Watch enlists the active participation of citizens in cooperation with law enforcement to reduce crime in our communities.
+Stay safe, get connected, and learn how to prevent crime with Cupertino Neighborhood Watch.
+Neighborhood Watch is a partnership between residents, the City, and the Sheriff's Office to reduce crime in our communities through education.
 The program involves: neighbors working together in a program of mutual assistance; citizens being trained to recognize and report suspicious activities in their neighborhoods; and implementation of crime prevention techniques such as home security.
-To organize a Neighborhood Watch program in your neighborhood, please contact the Neighborhood Watch Coordinator at 408-777-3177.
+To organize a Neighborhood Watch program in your neighborhood, please contact the Neighborhood Watch Coordinator at martad@cupertino.org.